iCliniq Logo

 Welcome back to icliniq.com.

-Based on this report, yes your doctor is advising correctly.
+Based on this report, yes, your doctor is advising correctly.

-In such young age any mass more than 3.1 inches should be removed surgically.
+At such a young age, any mass more than 3.1 inches should be removed surgically.
 The scan suggests that it could be a benign ovarian tumor.
-I am sorry as this big single mass needs surgery and cannot be helped by medicines alone.
-Your main concern should ovary preservation for future fertility.
-If the entire ovary is removed her future conception will be decreased.
-Please visit a good doctor who can remove only the cyst in the ovary and leave rest of the ovary inside even if it means doing an open surgery instead of laparoscopy.
+I am sorry, as this big single mass needs surgery and cannot be helped by medicines alone.
+Your main concern should be ovary preservation for future fertility.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!